microsoft/jacdac/services/power.md

 This regulates how often and for how long such current is drawn.
 Typically a 1/8W 22 ohm resistor is used as load.
 This limits the duty cycle to 10%.

+    rw priority_offset: i32 mWh @ 0x82

+This value is added to `priority` of `on` reports, thus modifying amount of load-sharing between different supplies.
+The `priority` is clamped to `u32` range before sending in `on` packets.

 ## Commands

     report on @ 0x80 {